 In this section, we begin with a theoretical analysis of the underestimation bias that the occurrence of the min operator in the learning of action-value functions leads to.
 Then we empirically show that using the minimum value of two critics can cause underestimation bias and thus harm performance in the recently proposed TD3 algorithm.
-According to the Bellman equation (\ref{Q-learning eq}), the learning process of the action-value function involving the min operator can be expressed as
+According to the Bellman equation (\cref{eq: Q-learning}), the learning process of the action-value function involving the min operator can be expressed as

-To better understand the learning process.
-We assume that $\hat{Q_i}$ is an estimate of the true action-value $Q^*$, with an estimated error of $Z_i=\hat{Q_i}-Q^*$ due to noise, where $Z_i$ is drawn from a specific independent identical distribution.
+To better understand the learning process, we assume that $\hat{Q_i}$ is an estimate of the true action-value $Q^*$, with an estimated error of $Z_i=\hat{Q_i}-Q^*$ due to noise, where $Z_i$ is sampled from a specific independent identical distribution.
 The minimization operator acts on $\hat{Q_i}$.
-By assuming that $Z_i$ satisfies different distributions, we explain theoretically that the minimization operator can cause the underestimation problem of value functions.
+By assuming that $Z_i$ satisfies different assumptions, we explain theoretically that the minimization operator can cause the underestimation problem of value functions.